Elizafox/reutils/README.md

 reutils
 -------
-This is reutils, a clone of busybox in Rust.
+This is reutils, a clone of busybox in Rust, specifically aimed at containers and small embedded systems.

 Some utilities are implemented, but it's not a complete system; notably, there is no shell yet.